DawievLill/CompEconFoundations/README.md

 - Learned about the Julia implementation of `np.newaxis`.
 In the creation of the consumption matrix, only had to broadcast on the transpose of the matrix.
 Much easier than the previous way that I tried to do this in Lecture 30.
 - Basic structure of Lecture 32 laid out.
 TODO: Complete Lecture 32.
 - Started with Lecture 35, skipped Lecture 33 and 34 for now.
 However, will come back to these.

+## Session 4

+Trying to cover some of the earlier sessions.
+Most of the first few sessions are quite easy.
+There are many similarities between Python and Julia.
+Should not conceptually be difficult for someone to switch between the languages.